NaptownRollerGirls/art/README.md

 # art
-This is the repo for the NRG creative site + requests area
+This is the repo for the NRD creative site + requests area